CobbledSteel/RoSE/README.md

 ## Installation

 Evaluation is performed on EDA servers provided by the authors.
 To access the evaluation instances, provide public keys for remote login, and the authors will provide server addresses for evaluation.
 Within the evaluation instances, run all `installation/setup` within the `/scratch/rose-isca-ae-[reviewer-login-id]` directory, referred to as the project directory.
-The evaluation instances will have the environment set up for accessing the necessary EDA tools.
+An alternative way of setting  up is to refer to FireSim docs for on premise FPGA setup https://docs.fires.im/en/1.14.2/Advanced-Usage/Vitis.html?highlight=on-premise The evaluation instances will have the environment set up for accessing the necessary EDA tools.

 Running all the steps below in a screen or tmux session is recommended, as some commands may take several hours to execute.